rcalef/rcalef.github.io/_posts/2024-12-07-scRNAseq-assumptions.md

 ### Rank-value encodings preserve similarity between cell types
 The first thing we can see from our results is that rank-value encodings do preserve similarity between cell types in a similar manner as distances generated from raw gene expression values.
 The figure below is generated by looking at the distributions of distances between pairs of cells from the same type ("within") or from different cell types ("between").
 To provide a comparison at the level of cell types, we plot the median of each distribution rather than individual pairs of cells, i.e. the "within" group contains 89 data points and the "between" group contains $$ \frac{89 \times 88}{2} $$ data points.

-{% include figure.html path="assets/img/2024-12-07-scRNAseq-assumptions/fig6_combined_measure_comparison.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/2024-12-07-scRNAseq-assumptions/fig6_combined_measure_comparison.png" class="img-fluid rounded z-depth-1" %}
 <div class="caption">
   Comparison of various similarity measures both within cell types and between cell types.
 Note that for the Euclidean distances (left and right), lower is more similar, whereas for rank correlation (middle), higher is more similar.
 </div>